 Are you planning a trip to Panama?
 Here you’ll find everything you need to know before traveling to Panama!

-Here, we will examine both the natural and human-made landmarks in Panama, and to do so, we invited a few other bloggers to contribute with their favorite Panama Landmarks.
+Here, we will examine both the natural and human-made landmarks in Panama, and to do it we invited a few other bloggers to contribute with their favorite Panama Landmarks.
 If you want to learn more about Panama, look at the things Panama is famous for.

 Famous Landmarks in Panama Canal